John ‘Til’ Hazel Jr., lawyer and developer who transformed Virginia suburbs, dies at 91

 Mr. Hazel was married to Marion “Jinx” Engle for 41 years until her death in 1995.
 His second wife, the former Anne Barnett Merrill, whom he married in 1997, died in December.

-In addition to his son, of Fredericksburg, Va., survivors include three other children from his first marriage, LeighAnn Hazel-Groux and John T. “Jack” Hazel III, both of Broad Run, and James W. Hazel of Charlottesville, Va.; two stepsons, R. Searing Merrill III and William Merrill, both of Tampa, Fla.; 15 grandchildren; and five great-grandchildren.
+In addition to his son, of Fredericksburg, Va., survivors include three other children from his first marriage, LeighAnn Hazel-Groux and John T. “Jack” Hazel III, both of Broad Run, and James W. Hazel of Charlottesville; two stepsons, R. Searing Merrill III and William Merrill, both of Tampa; 15 grandchildren; and five great-grandchildren.

 Mr. Hazel’s firm was hired to condemn land for a road that came to be called the Capital Beltway.
 Mr. Hazel argued those cases, becoming an expert on zoning, acquisition and eminent domain.